anderson-marques/functional-programming/README.md

 - Less efficient code since it does not have loops (use recursion, instead)
 - Harder to understand depending on the solution (function as arguments, for instance)

+## Mathematical Representation

+- `Input x -> Function X -> Output f(x)`

+A function X receives its arguments and generates the output f(x).
+The arguments and output also be functions.
+There is no variable.
+Everything is constant.

 ## Languages and Frameworks

 - Js (ReactiveX)